lpravda42/PythonDataIES_project/README.md

 ## Needs to be done

 The original data set is used at the moment so the data processing and analysis should be created, packaged and run in the main training file to load the data.

+Check the custom parameteres compatibility and ranges (some of them cannot be used with others, some are only positive,...) + add loggings to warn about wrong form of input parameters

 Hyperparameters tuning